jxnl/blog/docs/writing/posts/consulting.md

 !!! danger "Fragments"

-    Much of this writing is actually a collected batch of voice memos [transcribed](https://betterdictation.com) into an essay.
+    If you think this writing style is strange, this is because much of this writing is actually a collected batch of voice memos [transcribed](https://betterdictation.com) into an essay using betterdictation.com's distilled whisper model.
 There will likely contain errors, as there are pieces and fragments of some of the thoughts I have on the topic.
 I welcome all most all edits and comments.

 I specify indie consulting as something that is completely and wholly separate from the big-time consulting we hear about from those ridiculous institutions.
 Check out this video roasting [McKinsey](https://www.youtube.com/watch?v=AiOUojVd6xQ) From John Oliver to understand how I feel about many of these folks.
 Theres another great [video](https://www.youtube.com/watch?v=vZE0j_WCRvI) that I saw on tiktok.